SushmaHanawal/info/puzzles/puzzles_set.md

 1000 is less than 1024 (2^10).
 If there were 1024 or more bottles of wine it would take more than 10 prisoners.

+7. 3 Mislabeled Jars

+Puzzle:

+This problem is also called Jelly Beans problem.
+This is the most commonly asked interview puzzle.

+You have 3 jars that are all mislabeled.
+One jar contains Apple, another contains Oranges and the third jar contains a mixture of both Apple and Oranges.

+You are allowed to pick as many fruits as you want from each jar to fix the labels on the jars.
+What is the minimum number of fruits that you have to pick and from which jars to correctly label them?

+Labels on jars are as follows:

+Solution:

+The important thing to note here is that all the three Jars are MISLABELED.
+Hence a jar labelled Apples can contain either only Oranges or Apples+Oranges, Similarly a jar labelled Apples & Oranges must contain either only Apples or only Oranges.
+Step 1 : Take out a fruit from the jar mislabelled as Apples & Oranges, If it turns out to be an Orange then this jar must contain Oranges only.
+Step 2 : Consider the Jar labelled as Apples, Since the Jar is mislabeled it cannot contain Apples and also the jar which contains oranges is already found.
+Hence we can conclude that this jar contains apples & Oranges . you know the rest .